alimoeeny/obsidian-dropbox-photo-grid/README.md

 - Loading indicator while fetching photos
 - Respects Obsidian's theme colors
 - Handles pagination for large photo collections
+- Show memories from "On This Day" in previous years

 ## Installation

+### Community Plugins
 1. Open Obsidian Settings
 2. Go to Community Plugins and disable Safe Mode
 3. Click Browse and search for "Dropbox Photo Grid"
 4. Install the plugin and enable it

+### Manual Installation
+1. Download the latest release from the [releases page](https://github.com/alimoeeny/obsidian-dropbox-photo-grid/releases)
+2. Extract the files to your vault's `.obsidian/plugins/obsidian-dropbox-photo-grid/` directory
+3. Reload Obsidian
+4. Enable the plugin in the Community Plugins settings

 ## Setup